 Documents can also have their access determined by the profile values assigned to the document.
 Learn more about Profile-based Security.

 A distinction should be made here between "filing" and "profiling".
 For example, when using the Move/Copy option, the document is being filed (because a location/container is being specified).
 If simply changing one or more profile values on a document, then it is being profiled.
 When uploading a new document, if a destination is selected on the import page, then the document is being filed.
-If no destination workspace or folder is selected on the upload page, but profile values are applied to the document, then it is being profiled.
+If no destination workspace or folder is specified on the upload page, but profile values are applied to the document, then it is being profiled.

 In all cases where a document can be filed, the document will also inherit the profile values of the destination container.
 In cases such as this, both access inheritance and profile-based security may come into play.

 A distinction should also be made between Share (S) rights and Administer (A) rights.
-"S" rights are required to add a user to a document's access list, but can only be used to add users up to the current user's access rights, and cannot be used to lower another user's rights.
-"A" rights are required to remove or lower a user's access rights, or to give another user A rights.
+"S" Share rights are required to add a user to a document's access list, but can only be used to add users up to the current user's access rights, and cannot be used to lower another user's rights.
+"A" Administer rights are required to remove or lower a user's access rights, or to give another user A rights.

 See our Access & Security Guide for more information.